zephyrproject-rtos/zephyr/boards/shields/x_nucleo_idb05a1/doc/index.rst

 Some boards might not support IRQ pin on Arduino pin A0, in this case resistor R1 must be removed and please connect instead R8.

+Known boards that need this IRQ pin modification are :
+ - stm32mp157c_dk2

 Hardware
 ********